dbSapkota/WC-Predictor-2026/README.md

 # World Cup 2026 Bracket + Score Predictor

 A tiny, shareable, unofficial World Cup 2026 Round-of-32 knockout predictor for a small private friend group.
 It is built as a static website with optional Firebase online sync.
+Made with the assistance of ChatGPT

 This is for friendly no-money predictions only.
 Do not use it for betting, paid games, or anything involving gambling.